Timinator2000/Algorithm_X/08 - your turn/06 - no spoon 2 cont.md

 ![No Spoon 2 - Classes](Classes.png)
 <BR>

 How will the relationships among instances of these three classes be managed?
-What would somebody need to be able to recreate the gameboard?
+What information is needed to recreate the gameboard from scratch?
 Consider the following:

 * __Node__
     * has a (row, col) location on the gameboard